Skip Navigation

 • The FY 2023 focus was on learners least likely to have access to high-quality education and to achieve academically relative to their peers, especially those learner subgroups identified for FY 2022.
 The projects support research on state-supported efforts — including recovery activities — to improve these learners' access to a high-quality education and the resources and supports they may need to succeed and to improve their academic achievement.
 Seven projects were funded in FY 2023.

-• The FY 2024 focus remains the same as the FY 2023 focus.
-Applications for FY 2024 will be accepted through August 17, 2023.
+• The FY 2025 focus remains the same as the FY 2023 and FY 2024 focus.
+Applications for FY 2025 will be accepted through August 15, 2024.

 Research proposed under this grant program should support what the specific State agency wants to know about how to improve learners' access and achievement and the findings should have practical implications for the State agency's decision making on programs and policies relevant to learners.

 * The separate IES Statewide Longitudinal Data Systems grant program provides grants, resources, and services to support States as they design, develop, implement, and expand their K-12 and P-20W (early learning through the workforce) longitudinal data systems.
 States use these systems to manage their education data, including student records, and to facilitate research aimed at improving student learning and outcomes and closing achievement gaps.
-Based on the seven rounds of funding, 49 states, the District of Columbia, Puerto Rico, Virgin Islands, Guam, Commonwealth of Northern Mariana Islands and American Samoa have received at least one SLDS grant.
+Based on the eight rounds of funding, 50 states, the District of Columbia, Puerto Rico, Virgin Islands, Guam, Commonwealth of Northern Mariana Islands and American Samoa have received at least one SLDS grant.